Mooniem/Mooniem/README.md

 - 👋 Hi, I’m Katelyn Mei
 - 👀 I’m interested in intersections of social sciences and data science and AI algorithms.
 - 🌱 I’m currently learning how the world should coexist with machines.
-- 💞️ I’m looking to collaborate on data ethics, AI ethics, and Human-AI interaction.
 - 📫 Please feel free to reach me at kmei@uw.edu.

 <!---